Sharing Australia’s Commonwealth fisheries resources

 All Australians own our Commonwealth fisheries resources.
 They must be shared between many stakeholders.

-We are creating a resource sharing framework to outline the government’s approach to ensuring fair access.
+We are creating a resource sharing framework.
+This will outline the government’s approach to ensuring fair access to Commonwealth fisheries resources.

 - commercial, recreational and Indigenous fishers have appropriate access

 - everyone understands their access rights

 - fisheries managers can decide on sharing arrangements.

 We want our fisheries to continue to be well managed.
 This keeps them sustainable and profitable.

 Public consultation on the draft Commonwealth fisheries resource sharing framework is now closed.

 We sought feedback on our draft framework from 25 August to 22 September 2020.

 Your feedback will help us design a framework that is fit for purpose and reflects your needs.